Note: If you’ve been sexually abused, this post could trigger you. Please read with care. For the National Sexual Abuse Hotline, click here.

 From the moment you begin exploring the world, you hear, “Give Granddaddy a hug.”
 “Go to the store with Uncle Andrew, you’ll have fun.”
 “Daddy and Mommy love you.”

 The next day, everything appears normal.
-You get up.
-Mom has fixed pancakes.
-It’s time to go to school.
+You get up just like every other day; you grab the Pop Tart mom’s warmed up and then it’s time to go to school.
 “Granddad is going to pick you up today and take you to soccer practice.”

-When Granddad picks you up, he is jovial.
-He asks you about how soccer practice is going.
-He can’t wait to see your next game.
-And he drops you off.
+When Granddad picks you up, he’s his usual jovial self.
+He asks youhow soccer practice is going, tells you he can’t wait to see your next game, and he drops you off.